AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 ## GROUP BY clauses

-GROUP BY functions in queries are often represented in Magento BI as a column used to segment or filter a visual report.
+GROUP BY functions in queries are often represented in MBI as a column used to segment or filter a visual report.
 As an example, let's revisit the "Total Revenue" query that we explored previously, but this time let's segment the revenue by the 'coupon\_code' to gain a better understanding of which coupons are generating the most revenue.

 First, we start with the query below: